John A. Kinch, PhD

 Michael J. Larson, MPA

 Michael J. Larson oversees the daily operations of MEO’s Upper Peninsula Office in Marquette and manages projects across the state.
 Michael’s duties include oversight of MECA utility energy efficiency programs and leading MEO’s community engagement on energy issues in the U.P.
-Michael has a Masters of Public Administration and has been working with MEO for the past four years.
-He enjoys tinkering with old “green’” technology including Victrolas, brass blade fans, mechanical clocks, is a former fly-fishing guide, and recently renovated a foreclosed house into a home for him and his family.
+Michael has a Masters of Public Administration and has been working with MEO since 2011.
+He enjoys tinkering with old technology including phonographs, brass blade fans, mechanical clocks, is a former fly-fishing guide, and currently serves as a Planning Commissioner and a member of the Board of Zoning Appeals for the City of Marquette.

 More about Michael at LinkedIn.

-Since starting out as a MEO project coordinator in 2011, Brandon has expanded his responsibilities with BetterBuildings for Michigan program management, database support, inventory control and program management for the Lansing Board of Water & Light residential energy efficiency programs.
-Brandon has more than three years of experience on the BWL residential programs, informed, in part, by a decade of experience in customer service and operations before joining MEO.
+Brandon has worked at MEO since 2011, beginning as a program coordinator and expanding his responsibilities into program management for the Lansing Board of Water & Light residential portfolio.
+He currently serves as the Operations Manager for all MEO programs.
 Brandon received a Bachelor of Science in Geography along with a minor in Real Estate Development and Finance from Central Michigan University.
-Outside of work, Brandon enjoys kayaking, snowshoeing and anything involving outdoor activities.
+Outside of work, Brandon enjoys playing guitar, kayaking, snowshoeing and anything involving outdoor activities.

 More about Brandon at LinkedIn.

 Sin Christian has been with Michigan Energy Options since 1988, when it was then known as Urban Options.
 She has formal training as a residential energy auditor and years of construction experience.
 Sin has performed thousands of energy audits for our organization and others.
 Currently Sin is our field lead for low-income energy programs for the Lansing Board of Water & Light and the City of Lansing Energy Fitness.
-She’ll also been an assessor for our Green and Healthy Homes Initiative.
 Well liked by fellow staffers, Sin is absolutely adored by the staffer dogs at our office.

 Tim Skrotzki, LEED AP